Canada (North America)

 Motor information to keep in mind:

-In Canada, vehicles drive on the right, while right turns on red are generally allowed except on the Island of Montreal.
-The minimum driving age is generally 18, but for renting a car, rental agencies often require drivers to be at least 21 years old, with some imposing under-25 surcharges or refusing rentals altogether if you're younger.
 Be sure to inform your rental agency if you plan to cross the Canada–US border.
 Many major providers allow this, but you must have it specified in your rental agreement.
 When crossing, keep the rental agreement handy; border agents may ask for it, and if you're bringing your own vehicle into Canada, you don’t need to formally import it as long as it's temporary and not sold there.
 However, you can’t sell or gift it, and you must respect the allowed entry duration.

-Winter driving can be hazardous due to snow, black ice, and wildlife, so in some provinces, like Quebec and British Columbia, winter tires are required during specific winter months.
+Winter driving can be hazardous due to snow, black ice, and wildlife, so in some provinces, like Quebec and British Columbia, winter tyres are required during specific winter months.
 Be proactive: check road/weather conditions, plan fuel stops, carry warm clothing, and keep maps or emergency gear in your vehicle.

 Speed Limits: